Last updated 05/19/2020

 Although we will do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to our Website; any transmission is at your own risk.
 Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.

 Under the GDPR, you have various rights with respect to our use of your personal data.
 We have summarised these rights below.
 To exercise any of these rights, please contact us using our email or postal address given below under the heading ‘Contact’.

 Right to Access

 You have the right to request a copy of the personal data that we hold about you and to check that we are processing it lawfully.
 Please include with your request information that will enable us to verify your identity.
-We will respond within 40 calendar days of the request.
+We will respond within one calendar month of the request.
 Please note that there are exceptions to this right.
 We may be unable to make all information available to you if, for example, making the information available to you would adversely affect the rights and freedoms of others.

 Right to rectification